stsoft-solutions/minimal-api/README.md

 - `src/Sts.Minimal.Api/appsettings.Development.json`

 Logging is configured via Serilog (see `Infrastructure/Host/HostAppExtensionsAndFactory.cs`).
+- Sinks: Console and Seq (`http://localhost:5341` by default)
+- To use Seq locally, run `docker/docker-compose.yml` (see Quick start) and open `http://localhost:5340`

 Key endpoints configured in code (see `Infrastructure/OpenApi/OpenApiExtensions.cs`):

 - Map OpenAPI: `http://localhost:5239/openapi/v1.json`
 - Scalar UI: `http://localhost:5239/scalar`

+---

+## Telemetry (OpenTelemetry)

+Tracing and metrics via OTLP are enabled only when an OTLP endpoint is configured.

+- Set environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to a valid URL, e.g.:
+  - Windows PowerShell: `setx OTEL_EXPORTER_OTLP_ENDPOINT "http://localhost:4317"`
+  - Bash: `export OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4317`
+- The development profile sets: `OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:17011` in `Properties/launchSettings.json`.
+Change it to your collector address or remove it to disable OTLP.
+- When not set or invalid, the app starts normally and logs: "OTLP endpoint not configured".

 ---